Ferry service for Singapore

 Do you have some time left before your trip from Singapore to Bintan or Batam?

-What else is great about Singapore and you may did not know?
+What else is great about Singapore and you may do not know?

-Singapore is also known for political stability and harmonious social order.
+Singapore is also known for its political stability and harmonious social order.
 Even though 17 million tourists visit Singapore every year, the city stays clean because of the strict laws set in place regarding litter.
 Considering that fine for littering can be as high as $1000 (US).
-In addition, Singapore still practices punishment in the form of caning, which may be imposed for such offenses as rape, rioting or vandalism.
-But it is so hot with the penalties is the fact customers elected the Changi International Airport as the best airport in the world four times in the row.
+In addition, Singapore still practices punishment in the form of caning, which may be imposed for such offenses as rape, rioting, or vandalism.
+It is rather a peaceful atmosphere.
+In fact, tourists elected the Changi International Airport as the best airport in the world four times in the row.
 In 2019 the airport was decorated by an art installation of the biggest inside waterfall called Rain Vortex.